Rohanpudasaini/DeviceManagementSystem/README.md

 ## API Documentation

-   Visit `localhost/api/v1/docs` to access the Swagger UI, where you can view the API documentation and test the endpoints directly from your browser.
+   Visit `localhost/api/v1/docs` or `localhost/docs` to access the Swagger UI, where you can view the API documentation and test the endpoints directly from your browser.

 ## Authentication and Authorization